Storytelling marketing: how to use it to crush your competition

 But no, I won't be stopped!
 I have a lot more to say, and a dedicated SEO word count to reach.

-In his great and appropriately-titled book Building A StoryBrand: Clarify Your Message So Customers Will Listen, Donald Miller discussed two big mistakes brands make when attempting to connect with audiences through their brand story.
+In his great and appropriately-titled book Building A StoryBrand: Clarify Your Message So Customers Will Listen, (you can also read about our favorite PR books) Donald Miller discussed two big mistakes companies make when attempting to connect with audiences through their storytelling.

 Mistake #1: Ignoring the primary motivations of consumers (aka Maslov's Hierarchy of Needs).
 If your story isn't appealing to their sense of survival or self-actualization, then it truly does not matter to them.